A Database System component is responsible for interaction with RDBMS. It enables the following capabilities:

 Scalability and Performance Recommendations

-PGTune calculate configuration for PostgreSQL is based on the maximum performance for a given hardware configuration.
-It is not a silver bullet for the optimization settings of PostgreSQL.
-Many settings depend not only on the hardware configuration, but also on the size of the database, the number of clients and the complexity of queries.
-To optimally configure the database, take into account all of these parameters.
+The PGTune calculate configuration for PostgreSQL is based on the maximum performance for a given hardware configuration.
+However, it is not a silver bullet for the optimization settings of PostgreSQL.
+Many settings depend not only on the hardware configuration but also on the size of the database, the number of clients, and the complexity of queries.
+To optimally configure the database, consider all of these parameters.

-Sometimes OS read/writes can slow down the performance of the database server, especially if located on the same hard drive.
-Instead, it is recommended to use separate hard drive (preferably a SSD) for the database service.
+Sometimes OS read/writes can slow down the database server’s performance, primarily if located on the same hard drive.
+Instead, we recommend using a separate hard drive (preferably an SSD) for the database service.

 # wget https://postgresqltuner.pl postgresqltuner.pl # ./postgresqltuner.pl

-Do not select All (SELECT *) columns when only certain fields are required.
-Broadly speaking, the fewer columns you ask for, the less data must be loaded from disk when processing your query and less data to send over network.
-If only columns stored in index are requested, data will be loaded only from the index without reading data from the table.
-This recommendation should be followed while working with complex queries that return a known set of fields: the repository methods that are not designed to return entity, datagrid queries, etc.
+Do not select All (SELECT *) columns when only specific fields are required.
+The fewer columns you ask for, the fewer data must be loaded from the disk when processing your query and fewer data to send over the network.
+If only columns stored in the index are requested, data will be loaded only from the index without reading data from the table.
+Follow this recommendation while working with complex queries that return a known set of fields: the repository methods not designed to return entity, datagrid queries, etc.

 Add indexes only under the following circumstances:

-- When you know how table will be queried
+- When you know how the table will be queried

 - When you know that the index field will be part of the where clause